Edison1411/pico-Placa/README.md

 npm test
 ````

-## Finally, to finish to run the program you need to run the following command:
+## Finally, to run the program you need to use the following command:

 ```
 npm start